sophiahjli/MitoRiboSeq/README.md

 # MitoRiboSeq
-Workflow used to generate ???? from mitochondrial ribosome profiling data generated using the protocols described in [REF?]().
+This workflow is used to generate codon- and gene-based analysis from mitochondrial ribosome profiling data generated using the protocols described in Monitoring mitochondrial translation with ribosome profiling in Nature Protocol by Li et al. 2019 [ref link].

+Dependencies are installed using [Bioconda](https://bioconda.github.io/).
 The workflow is written using [Snakemake](https://snakemake.readthedocs.io/).
-Dependencies are installed using [Bioconda](https://bioconda.github.io/).

 ## Overview

-This workflow was designed to ???.
+This workflow is designed to take FASTQ files from the Illumina sequencer to map each mitoribosome footprint to its occupied A-site.
+This mapping will allow detailed monitor of mitoribosome translation dynamics.

 Starting with FASTQ files, the workflow ??? to produce ???.
+Followed by the mapping to nucleotide level, codes for codon occupancy analysis and cumulative mitoribosome footprint along the transcript will be provided to visaulize mitoribosome distribution on mitochondria-encoded genes.

 ### Inputs